 Asphalt versions require a greater degree of field consolidation to prevent shrinking of material that can cause cracks on the asphalt surface.
 In this part, it is necessary to remove the humus layer and replace it with suitable stone material.
 Drainage is also necessary, most often through concrete shafts connected with pipes which discharge water outside the pump track itself.
 With the help of machines and handwork, the configuration of the pump track itself from the frost-resistant material is formed and consolidated on the prepared plateau.
 The structure itself is then coated with a layer of asphalt with a suitable granulation, which provides a smooth and solid surface.
 The pump track banks must be covered with grass to prevent the lower layer of the pump track from rinsing and eroding.

 Similar is also the technique for constructing a concrete pump track, but it is necessary to enclose the entire pump track with formwork, and then apply the concrete with the shortcrete technique.

 Pump tracks seem to look very diverse and for some also dangerous.
 However, in contrast to the first impression, they are very safe, which is supported by the fact that we have also obtained the Certificate of Conformity with the European and Slovenian standards for playgrounds for our asphalt pump tracks.
-Learn more about the safety of our pump tracks here.

 Various events and competitions can be organized on pump tracks.
 Some pump tracks are specially designed for the organization of competitions and allow the simultaneous ride of two competitors on two pump tracks with exactly the same circuit, again on others it is possible to organize competitions on time etc. Due to the popularity, the rapidly growing number of such pump tracks around the world and the existing competitions, riding on pump tracks has been recognized as an official sports discipline by the UCI International Cycling Association.
 Consequently national, European and world championships will be held on pump tracks.